Bakerville/AzureDataFactory_ETL/README.md

 <p>
         <em style="text-align: center;">Data Flow ETL from Staging to SinhVien Dimension</em>
 </p>

+The below dataflow is used to ETL one file to destination.
+In the main pipeline, I added a ForEach componet to loop over all filename variables.
+Then, A trigger is set to operate the pipeline automaticly.

 Last step of entire processing, Data from Azure SQLserver is loaded to Power BI.
 I wrote some DAX measure to display all data.